 Cathedral of Our Lady of the Angels

-The majestic Cathedral of Our Lady of the Angels (COLA) rises 11 stories above Temple Street, a short walk from Grand Park and the Music Center.
+The majestic Cathedral of Our Lady of the Angels (555 W. Temple St., Los Angeles 90012) rises 11 stories above Temple Street, a short walk from Grand Park and the Music Center.
 Designed by Pritzker Prize winner Rafael Moneo, the state-of-the-art building is renowned for its Modernist look.
 The cathedral opened to the public in 2002, the first Roman Catholic Church to be built in the western United States in 30 years.
 Famed sculptor Robert Graham created the cathedral's massive bronze doors and the 8-foot statue, Our Lady of the Angels, which stands above them.
 Natural light floods the cathedral interior, thanks to 33,500 square feet of alabaster windows, the largest single use in the world.
 The Mausoleum features Baroque Revival-style stained glass windows, while the Meditation Garden offers a serene place to rest.
 COLA is a favorite gathering place for the Latino community of Los Angeles, and is also the official chair of L.A.’s Mexican-born Archbishop, José Horacio Gómez.

 La Placita Church